Rephonic

 Recent interactions between the hosts and their guests.

-Q: Can you please introduce yourself a little bit and tell us why you decided to write this book?
+Q: Can you please introduce yourself a little bit and give us the origin story of why you decided to write this book?

 Audience Metrics